xaviero98-stack/Kubernetes/Project/README.md

 ```
 <img width="652" height="118" alt="image" src="https://github.com/user-attachments/assets/b839131b-556a-4f8d-906d-eac766324575" />

-Finally, we can deploy the Trino itself using the oficial Helm Chart, but first, we have to write the values.yaml file, the configuratoin we display on the yaml file is the following one:
+Finally, we can deploy Trino itself using the oficial Helm Chart, but first, we have to write the values.yaml file, the configuratoin we display on the yaml file is the following one:

 ```bash
 catalogs: